NancyAb/python_FAQ/README.md

 df_with_counts = df.groupby(y_col).id.transform('count')

-and other times I want a value on the existing table.
+## Aggregation on existing table

+Transform creates a value for each row in the Pandas dataframe

 df.groupby(group_col_list).rowid.transform('nunique')